romland/xorzee/README.md

 ## Why?
 Motion is truly excellent software and I've (well, our cat) depended on it for years.
-At some point I needed to add more cameras and bumped into Motioneye.
-That's when I realized, I wanted a higher quality stream, better UI, and well, I knew the motion detection could be heaps better by utilizing the H264 motion vectors.
+At some point I wanted to add more cameras and bumped into Motioneye, which looks great.
+I wanted a different UI, and I knew the motion detection could be heaps cheaper.
+Primarily though, a higher quality stream without bringing the device to its knees.
 So, here we are. :-)

 ## Supported cameras
 Raspberry Pi cameras (or compatible) only.
-Due to dependency on motion vectors for motion detection, USB cameras are not supported.
+Due to dependency on motion vectors, USB cameras are not supported.

 ## Credits to other folks
-- NAL unit handling credit goes to https://github.com/131/h264-live-player
+- H.264 NAL unit handling credit goes to https://github.com/131/h264-live-player

 ## Projects (partially or fully) in the same vein
 - _Motion_